-In 1975, SEC created the Nationally Recognized Statistical Rating Organization (NRSRO) designation, which it granted to the largest credit rating agencies.
+In 1975, the US Securities and Exchange Commission created the Nationally Recognized Statistical Rating Organisation (NRSRO) designation, which it granted to the largest credit rating agencies.
 The SEC then relied on the NRSRO's credit risk assessment in establishing capital requirements on SEC-regulated financial institutions.

-The creation of -- and reliance on -- NRSROs by the SEC triggered a global cascade of regulatory decisions that increased the demand for their credit ratings.
-Bank regulators, insurance regulators, federal, state, and local agencies, foundations, endowments, and numerous entities around the world all started using NRSRO ratings to establish capital adequacy and portfolio guidelines.
-Furthermore, given the reliance by prominent regulatory agencies on NRSRO ratings, private endowments, foundations, and mutual funds also used their ratings in setting asset allocation guidelines for their investment managers.
+The creation of - and reliance on - NRSROs by the SEC triggered a global cascade of regulatory decisions that increased the demand for their credit ratings.
+Bank regulators, insurance regulators, federal, state, and local agencies, foundations, endowments and numerous entities around the world all started using NRSRO ratings to establish capital adequacy and portfolio guidelines.
+Furthermore, given the reliance by prominent regulatory agencies on NRSRO ratings, private endowments, foundations and mutual funds also used their ratings in setting asset allocation guidelines for their investment managers.